This week

 Emmaus (7pm, Thur) - This Scripture sharing group discusses the upcoming Sunday readings meets online using ZOOM.
 Please contact Elizabeth to join the meeting.

 Centering Prayer/Lectio Divina (10am, Thur) Spend an hour in contemplative silence and listening for God.
 Centering prayer is a simple contemplative form of prayer where people empty their minds of thoughts and silently rest in the presence of God.
 Lectio Divina is a prayer form for listening to the word of God in Scripture.
-Meet in the Patio Room on the 2nd floor at 10am.
-(NOTE, no session on Holy Thursday)
+Meet in the gallery on the 1st floor at 10am.

 Friday or Saturday